danielegiulianini/qu-bft/README.md

 Then, plug the relevant info for all the replicas making up the cluster; namely, their:

 1. ip/port (or SocketAddress),
-1. the private key for RH integrity validation shared with the one under construction Then, register the outputs of each operation to submit.
+1. the private key for RH integrity validation shared with the one under construction.

+Then, register the outputs of each operation to submit.
 It's important to register all the operations at all the replicas; otherwise, a client receives a OperationOutputNotRegisteredException when interacting with them.

 ```scala
 import qu.service.QuServerBuilder